maxnelson/Portfolio-Website/README.md

 # Max Nelson's Portfolio Website

-This is the repository hosting the front-end code for https://www.maxnelsonwebsite.com.
+This is the repository hosting the frontend code for https://www.maxnelsonwebsite.com.

 ## Summary